Gvozd/json-ipc/README.md

 # json-ipc
-Implementation of JSON-RPC for Node.js::child_process
+Node.js module: Implementation of JSON-RPC for Node.js::child_process

+# Note: This is super experimental, use at your own risk!